vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 ![sample-execution.png](sample-execution.png)

-In this scenario, the vdk-meta-jobs plugin will perform a total of 147 requests for the whole workflow execution.
+In this scenario, the plugin will perform a total of 147 requests for the whole workflow execution.
 See Appendix A for more details about this example.

 ### Troubleshooting